-a) The loan agreement between A and B obliged the borrower to repay the credit on November 15 of the year X. The lender granted an extension of the date of repayment until December 15.
-The period of limitation commenced (only) on December 16 of the year X.

-b) A had contracted to deliver and build a fertilizer plant for B. The price was to be paid in 3 instalments, the last instalment being due four weeks after the work was completed and completion certified by a respective expertise of an international engineering firm.
+- 4. The loan agreement obliged the borrower to repay the credit on November 15 of the year X. The lender granted an extension of the date of repayment until December 15.
+The period of limitation commenced (only) on December 16 of the year X. - 5.
+A had contracted to deliver and build a fertilizer plant for B. The price was to be paid in 3 instalments, the last instalment being due four weeks after the work was completed and completion certified by a respective expertise of an international engineering firm.
 After this expertise was submitted to the parties, there were still malfunctions of the plant.
 B was entitled to withhold performance of the last instalment under Art.
 7.1.3(2), Art.
 7.1.4(4).
-The commencement of the limitation period for the claim for payment does not begin until the right to withhold payment is extinguished by a cure of the malfunctions.
+The commencement of the limitation period for the claim for payment does not begin until the right to withhold payment ended by a cure of the malfunctions.